MathieuTurcotte/node-pid/README.md

 - path: pid file path
 - force: overwrite any existing pid file

-Synchronously create a pid file and returns a handle to it.
+Synchronously creates a pid file and returns a handle to it.
+Will throw an exception if a pid file already exists and the `force` parameter is false.

-#### npid.remove(path)
+#### npid.remove(path): bool

 - path: pid file path

 Synchronously removes a pid file.
 Does not throw if the pid file is missing or if the removal fails.
+Returns a boolean indicating whether the pid file removal succeeded.

 ### Class Pid